-Long-time diners in the Grand Valley will tell you about the amazing cinnamon-roll French toast and other breakfast and lunch greats served over the years at The Crystal Cafe on Main Street.
+Long-time diners in Grand Junction will tell you about the amazing cinnamon-roll French toast and other breakfast and lunch greats served over the years at The Crystal Cafe on Main Street.
 Owners Harley and Carol served creative food and treated every customer like guests in their home.

 When the Crystal sold a while back, locals craved the cafe's creative offerings and, though other area breakfast establishments served delicious bacon and eggs, there was something missing.